Penn Transformation Partners Selected May 20, 2026

 • Prepare NEPA scoping comments now.
 The compressed timeline will not wait for organized response.

-• Connect through-running explicitly to housing, climate, and labor-market goals you already work on.
+• Connect the through-running standard explicitly to housing, climate, and labor-market outcomes your membership already works on — the Sunnyside Yards geography makes these inseparable.

 Coalition statement